 Opportunities for ministry abound in the third-world setting of Ghana with its more than 70 ethnic groups!
 The school is based in Tamale, a city of 325,000 that is approximately 90 % Muslim, and is centrally located to large areas which are less than 1% Christian.
 All students will have an opportunity to spend several days with one of our missionary families, working alongside of them and observing them in ministry.
 Students are coached through ministering to Muslims in an excellent environment for beginners.
 And the entire student body travels and does programs in Ghana’s higher education institutes (High Schools and Colleges) including singing, testimonies, and preaching.
 The young men get to be involved in a cultural survey on their own in remote villages, and the young ladies spend a week under the tutorage of a missionary wife learning skills relating to life on the field.

-If you would like to enroll in SENT I 2013 or future teams, please request an application from the mission office.
+If you would like to enroll in the SENT I program, please request an application from the mission office.
 Contact us to request an application.
 You must apply if you wish to enroll!

 You must be a born-again Christian, have a heart for missions, and at least 19 years old.